-Two eyes a short distance apart are the key to depth perception.
+Two eyes a short distance apart and facing the same direction are the key to depth perception.
 That’s not the whole picture, though.
 We learn at an early age that when we’re looking at two objects of the same size, but one appears smaller, the smaller one is farther away.
 We can do that with one eye, but to get the full benefit of depth perception, to get 3D, holographic, stereo vision, we need two eyes.
 Stereo vision works by parallax : the change in view between the position of the left eye and the right eye.
 The perspective difference gives us cues to the relative position of various objects indicating which is nearer or farther even if we don’t know the relative size of the objects.
 It also needs pointing out that the word stereo comes from the Greek word stereos, meaning solid—a solid has width, height, and depth—three dimensions.

 Pardon the pedantic opening.
 It’s to insure that we clearly understand why two eyes are needed for depth perception, and equally important, what stereo means.